 Tuition is $250.
 STC is pleased to offer the Teen Critic program (season subscriptions, workshops, and refreshments at a value of over $1,000) at a significant discount for participants.
 Payment is due for accepted applicants by September 1.
 Need-based scholarships are available.
 See application below for details.

-Teen Critic application materials are due Friday, July 10.
+The application deadline has been extended to Friday, July 31.
 Admission status will be announced in early August.

 Each Teen Critic will need to have a teacher from their school sponsor them in order to participate in the program.